AzureWorkshops/Docker-on-Ubuntu/docs/02_Courseware/01_Create_a_Virtual_Machine.md

   2. At the top of the blade for our group, click on **Add** <img src="https://raw.githubusercontent.com/AzureWorkshops/images/master/icons_add.jpg" style="display: inline; margin:0px 5px;box-shadow: 2px 2px 2px #999;border:1px solid #ccc;"/>.
 This will display the blade for the _Azure Marketplace_ allowing you to deploy a number of different solutions.

   3. We are interested in deploying an Ubuntu server.
 Therefore, in the _Search Everything_ box, type in **Ubuntu Server**.
 This will display a couple of different versions.
-Since we want to deploy the latest _stable_ version on Ubuntu, from the displayed options, choose **Ubuntu Server 16.04 LTS**.
+Since we want to deploy the latest _stable_ version of Ubuntu, from the displayed options, choose **Ubuntu Server 16.04 LTS**.
   <img src="../images/ubuntu_server.jpg" style="margin:10px 0px;box-shadow: 2px 2px 2px #999;border:1px solid #ccc;"/>

   4. This will display a blade providing more information about the server we have chosen.
 To continue creating the server, choose **Create**.